tud-cor/coppeliasim_ros_services/README.md

 ```
 rosservice list
 ```
-- topics: two main topics published by the plugin are `/clock` and `/info`
+- topics: the two main topics published by the plugin are `/clock` and `/info`
 ```
 rostopic list
 ```